ZaneH/heybilly/README.md

 ### Symphony of Sounds 🎵
 Dictate your auditory experience with intuitive voice controls.
 - You: "Ok Billy, play Lo-Fi music."
-- You: "Ok Billy, could you play 'Bohemian Rhapsody' by Queen?"
+- You: "Ok Billy, could you play 'Hotel California' by The Eagles?"
 - You: "Ok Billy, reduce the volume slightly, please."
 - You: "Ok Billy, adjust the volume to level 5."
-- You: "Ok Billy, pause the playback."
+- You: "Ok Billy, pause the music."

 ### Portal to Entertainment 🎥
 Unlock a world of leisure with an array of engaging commands.